7 bedside manner techniques that show empathy in oncology

 43% of oncologists revealed that fear is the major emotion most patients express during cancer care, according to a 2022 Sermo study2.

 Your ability to anticipate a patient’s emotional response before discussing details of a cancer diagnosis typically helps you to manage their feelings.
 Some patients may express fear, anxiety, or feel depressed after you break the news.
-However, your communication style and choice of words may influence a patient’s psychological state.
+However, your communication style and choice of words may influence a patient’s psychological state and patient’s stress level.

 A hospital study3on the psychological state of patients who received a cancer diagnosis expressed varying degrees of anxiety and depression.
-The following factors were associated with patients with lower anxiety:
+The following factors were associated with lower levels of patient anxiety:

-• Having the people wanted by the patient present to hear the diagnosis
+- Having the family member and friends wanted by the patient present to hear the diagnosis.

-• Discussing the patient’s feelings and being reassuring
+- Discussing the patient’s feelings and being reassuring with active listening skills.

 Also, patients had lower levels of depression when the oncologists discussed: